chrisjbawden/pdfmerger/README.md

 <h1 align="center"> PDFMerger </h1>

-PDFMerger is a portal .exe which will allow's you to combine PDF's without the need to install any additional software.
-You don't even need to open the software, its as simple as dragging and dropping.
+<p align="center">PDFMerger is a portal .exe which will allow's you to combine PDF's without the need to install any additional software.
+You don't even need to open the software, its as simple as dragging and dropping.</p>

 <p align="center">How to use it you ask?
 Well it would easier to show you.</p>
 </br>